fylgja/tailwindcss-plugin-cssprops/README.md

   plugins: [
     require('@fylgja/tailwindcss-plugin-cssprops')({
       tokens: {
-        colors: {
+        color: {
           primary: {
             DEFAULT: "200 50% 50%" // HSL color syntax
           },
           "primary-@media:dark": {
             DEFAULT: "200 50% 50%" // HSL color syntax
           },
-          // Or use a wrapper as long as the media key is part of the group key, like "colors" "@media:dark": {
+          // Or use a wrapper as long as the media key is part of the group key, like "color" "@media:dark": {
             primary: {
               DEFAULT: "200 50% 50%" // HSL color syntax